 Sound power can more practically be expressed in a logarithmic scale named Sound Power Level as the ratio of sound power to the sound power at the threshold of hearing - 10-12 W:

-Lw = Sound Power Level in Decibel (dB)
+LN = Sound Power Level (decibel , dB)

 N = sound power (W)

-- The lowest sound level that people of excellent hearing can discern is about 10-12 W - defined as 0 dB in the decibel scale
+- The lowest sound power persons with excellent hearing can discern is about 10-12 W - defined as 0 dB in the decibel scale

-- The loudest sound generally encountered is that of a jet aircraft with a sound power of 105 W, 170 dB.
+- The loudest sound power generally possible to encounter is that of a jet aircraft with a sound power of 105 W - 170 dB

 The Sound Intensity Level can be expressed as:

 LI = 10 log (I / Iref) (3)